mukulsoftwap/weatherApp/README.md

 ### **🔹 Running on a Device**
 - **Android:** Scan the QR code in Expo Go.
 - **iOS:** Scan the QR code in Expo Go.
 - **Simulator:** Press **`a`** (Android) or **`i`** (iOS) in the Expo terminal.

 ---

 ## 🏗️ Architectural Decisions
-### **1️⃣ State Management: Context API**
+### **1️⃣ State Management: Context API with Reducer (Redux-like Architecture)**
-We use **React Context API** for state management, ensuring a clean and maintainable architecture.
+We use **React Context API with `useReducer`** to manage state efficiently, ensuring a clean and maintainable architecture.
-- `WeatherContext.ts`: Provides weather data and API calls.
-- `WeatherContextProvider.tsx`: Manages state and API interactions.
+- `WeatherContextProvider.tsx`: Manages state using `useReducer`.
+- `weatherReducer.ts`: Handles state updates based on dispatched actions.
+- `weatherActions.ts`: Contains functions that handle API calls and dispatch actions.

 ### **2️⃣ API Integration: OpenWeatherMap**
-- `apiService.ts` to get real-time weather data.
+- `weatherService.ts` fetches real-time weather data.
 -  I Store `API_KEY` in constants currently, it should not store in code but for now its a demo app so i sotre in code, it should be store in `.env` or using Secret Manager.

 ### **3️⃣ UI Components & Theming**
-- Custom `ThemedText` and `ThemedView` for dynamic light/dark mode support.
+- `ThemedText` and `ThemedView` enable dynamic **light/dark mode** support.
+- Theme toggling with `ThemeContextProvider.tsx` and `ThemeToggler.tsx`.
+- Theme persistence using `AsyncStorage`.

 ### **4️⃣ Location Services: Expo-Location**
 - Requests user permission to fetch the current location.